 Heather Barnett is a freelance writer and foodie whose work has been featured in blogs, websites, magazines, and TV and radio ads.
 She spends her free time relaxing with her soulmate, Keith; her dog, Mosby "The Fly Slayer;" and Felix th...

-Skip the butter, and use these tasty seasoning blends on your popcorn instead
+Skip the butter, and use these tasty seasoning recipes on your popcorn instead

 As you might guess, you have to start with natural popcorn.
 You can, of course, use natural microwave popcorn and spritz it with a little cooking spray or low-fat butter spray before adding the toppings, but the stovetop method is actually a lot more efficient because it ensures the oil (which you need to hold the toppings on) and toppings are disbursed evenly throughout your popcorn.
-And despite what easy-popcorn manufacturers would have you believe, it's ridiculously easy to make.
+And despite what easy-popcorn manufacturers would have you believe, DIY popcorn seasoning is ridiculously easy to make.

 In a medium (minimum 3-quart) pot, place the oil and popcorn, and cover it securely with heavy-duty aluminum foil.
 Use a knife to cut at least 10 slits into the foil.

 Put the pot on the stove, turn the burner to medium heat, and constantly shake the pot until the popcorn finishes popping (about 3 minutes or until there are 2- to 3-second intervals between pops).
 Be careful to not burn the popcorn.